ppone/docs/accounting/quickbooks-online.md

 When you see this error message then it means that Invoiced is trying to sync an invoice or payment during a time period that you have already closed.
 One way you can fix this is by re-opening your books for that time period and running the sync once more.
 When the sync finishes you can close the books again.

 Another solution is to change the date range that Invoiced will sync to QuickBooks.
 You can tell Invoiced to not sync any invoices before the time period when you closed the books.
 The sync date range can be set up in the QuickBooks settings at **Settings** > **Integrations** > **Configure** (in the *QuickBooks Online* section).

+### You can only add or edit one name at a time

+> Business Validation Error: You can only add or edit one name at a time.
+Please try again.

+Often this error means that an accounting sync was running while someone was working in the books.
+This can be fixed by signing out of the QuickBooks Online interface and re-trying the sync.